 - Continue cover for the new owners of a previously flooded or at-risk property if the original customer decides to sell

-A more recently developed ‘Flood Re’ scheme has since been developed, which looks to develop a fund for insurance companies to use to ensure they are able to offer more affordable home insurance capped according to council tax banding.
-It will provide a fund to offer people at high flood risk who might otherwise struggle to get affordable flood insurance with cover at a set price.
-The aim is for Flood Re to be up and running by summer 2015.
+The ‘Flood Re’ scheme has been developed for insurance companies to use to ensure they are able to offer more affordable home insurance capped according to council tax banding.
+It provides a fund to offer people at high flood risk who might otherwise struggle to get affordable flood insurance with cover at a set price.
 While work to develop this scheme happens, ABI members will voluntarily continue to meet their commitments to their existing customers under the old Statement of Principles agreement described above.

 Further information about government legislation on home insurance can be found at: